qoft/discord-token-gen/README.md

 discord token gen (WIP)

-if u see this dm qoft#0001 on discord for beta access :flushed:
+if u see this dm qoft#9999 if u see this :flushed: